-Poinsettia gets all the votes at Christmas for its red bracts and ruby foliage match the colors of the party: red and green.
-But once the season is over, how can you get it to bloom again?
-Is it doomed?
+Poinsettia gets all the votes at Christmas, since red and green match the colors of the party!
+After the season is over, one question remains: how can you get it to turn red?

 Don’t throw your poinsettia away!

 Poinsettia grows in the wild in Mexico where it easily reaches six feet (two meters) tall.
 In temperate climates, it grows much smaller, making it ideal for decorating tables.

 → Red is most common, but some are pink, salmon orange, yellow,cream,white,mottled… They all have bright green leaves as a backdrop.